 Corner gelato shops are as ubiquitous in Italy as Starbucks cafés are in America.

-As Venice is comprised of over 100 islands connected by bridges, walking and gondola rides are the most common modes of transportation.
+Venice is comprised of more than one hundred islands connected by bridges, so walking and gondola rides are the most common modes of transportation.

 From this vantage point at Michelangelo Square, you can see Ponte Vecchio, Palazzo Vecchio, and Florence Cathedral.

-Piazza del Duomo contains the Pisa Baptistry, Pisa Cathedral, and the Leaning Tower of Pisa.
+Piazza del Duomo is the site of the Pisa Baptistry, Pisa Cathedral, and the Leaning Tower of Pisa.

-The view inside the Colosseum, also known as the Flavian Amphitheatre by those in the ~know).
+The view inside the Colosseum (which is also called the Flavian Amphitheatre by those in the ~know).